oeh-tnf/JKU-Games-Page/03_turniere.md

 permalink: /tournaments/
 ---

+## CONTENT NOTICE
+Content on this page is about the JKU Games 2023W in December of 2023.
+It should give you an idea of what to expect at the JKU Games 2024S, we'll update it with more current content as planning progresses.

+The JKU Games 2024S are planned to take place on the weekend of **17.05-19.05.2024**.

 ## Event time and Resting Period
-The JKU Games will take place from Friday, 08.12.
+The JKU Games 2023W will take place from Friday, 08.12.
 (16:00) until Sunday, 10.12.
-(06:00).<br>
+(06:00), for 38 hours non-stop.<br>
+On Saturday from **04:00 to 10:00**, the JKU Games Orga team will have a **resting period** and operate at limited capacity.
+We'll use this time to clean up and prepare the next day, and might even catch an hour of sleep or two as well. <br>
-On Saturday from 04:00 to 10:00, the JKU Games Orga team will have a resting period.
-During this time, you can stay at the event and play games but won't be able to get new ones from our Games Rental section.
+During this time, you can stay at the event and play games but you won't be able to get new ones from our Games Rental section.
+Our Infopoint will be staffed, but outages in our technical infrastructure might not be fixed as quickly.
+In other words: This is the perfect time to test our resting area or work on our giant puzzle.

 ## Tournaments